kbhimanavarjula/ams-iot/README.md

 ![alt text](https://github.com/sysgain/ams-iot/raw/core_components/images/13.png)

--If you want to **Deployment Cost Type 1 or 2 or 3**, follow the section 5.1.1. to create the Web Application.
+* If you want to **Deployment Cost Type 1 or 2 or 3**, follow the section 5.1.1. to create the Web Application.

--If you want to **deploy Deployment Cost Type 4**, follow section 5.1.2. to create the Web Application.
+* If you want to **deploy Deployment Cost Type 4**, follow section 5.1.2. to create the Web Application.

-###5.1.1 Create an Application in Azure B2C Tenant for Deployment Cost Type 1 or 2 or 3
+### 5.1.1 Create an Application in Azure B2C Tenant for Deployment Cost Type 1 or 2 or 3

 1. Click on the Applications tab and click Add to create a new application.

 ![alt text](https://github.com/sysgain/ams-iot/raw/core_components/images/36.png)